CN-AIML/Face-states/README.md

-# Facial Expression Detection using Machine Learning
+# Facial Expression Recognition using Machine Learning

 This repository contains the code and dataset for training and deploying a machine learning model to detect facial expressions.
 The model is capable of recognizing five different facial expressions: angry, fear, happy, sad and surprise.